jetho/dotfiles/README.md

 # debian-and-i3wm-Config

-My personal setup for Debian and the i3 Window Manager.
+My workstation setup for Debian and the i3 Window Manager.

 #### Install Instructions